Typing in Japanese on the Mac

-This was is orginally part of the Chinese input system, so in the past, it has not worked flawlessly for for inputting Japanese kanji, but recent versions of MacOS seem to have improved things.
+This was is orginally part of the Chinese input system, so in the past, it did not work flawlessly for inputting Japanese kanji, but recent versions of MacOS have improved things.
 If you use this input method extensively, switching back and forth between simplified and traditional Chinese may help when one does not work.

 Other Features of the Japanese Input System

-The Japanese Input System also has many other features not described here: alternate ways to enter or search for characters, the ability to register compounds not already in the default dictionary, etc. See the Japanese input menu screenshot at the top of this page for some other options, and note the "Help" option near the middle.
-Help for Japanese input is available in English as well as Japanese--which you get seems to depend on whether you've set the Finder's menus to Japanese or English, as described on the first page of this site.
+The Japanese Input System also has many other features not described here: alternate ways to enter or search for characters, the ability to register compounds not already in the default dictionary, etc. See the Japanese input menu screenshot at the top of this page for some other options, and note the "Help" item near the middle.
+Help for Japanese input is available in English as well as Japanese: which language you get seems to depend on whether you've set the Finder's menus to Japanese or English, as described on the first page of this site.